microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 In this case:
 - The operation must use the PUT method (NOTE: PATCH is never allowed here)
-- The URL identifies resource being created or replaced.
+- The URL identifies the resource being created or replaced.
 - The request and response body have identical schemas & represent the resource.
 - The request may contain an `Operation-Id` header that the service will use as the ID of the status monitor created for the operation.